-Here is a comparison of these two.
+Here is a detailed comparison of these two iconic wild canines.

 Coyote Facts and Information